|FRANKS, PAUL||Contact||Areas of Interest|

 BA, MA (Oxford), PhD (Harvard)

 Paul Franks is the Professor of Continental Philosophy and holds the Senator Jerahmiel S. and Carole S. Grafstein Chair in Jewish Philosophy.
 He has taught at the University of Michigan (Ann Arbor (1993-6), Indiana University Bloomington (1996-2000), the University of Notre Dame (2000-2004) and the University of Chicago (Spring 2003).
-His research interests include: Jewish philosophy, Kant, German idealism, post-Kantian approaches within analytic and continental philosophy, transcendental arguments, metaphysics and epistemology, and the foundations of the human sciences.
 Professor Franks has been Faculty Fellow at the Jackman Humanities Institute, University of Toronto; Brackenbury Scholar at Balliol College, Oxford; Lady Davis Graduate Research Fellow at the Hebrew University; Mrs. Giles F. Whiting Dissertation Fellow in the Humanities at Harvard University; Junior Fellow of the Michigan Society of Fellows; and Fellow of the American Council of Learned Societies.

 “Franz Rosenzweig: Philosophical and Theological Writings” (translated, edited, introduced and commented upon, with Michael Morgan), Indianapolis, IN: Hackett Publishing, 2000.